krisshen/mywebsite/_posts/2019-10-17-how-to-enable-page-update-time.md

 Actually `last_modified_at` is a Jekyll [plugin](https://github.com/gjtorikian/jekyll-last-modified-at) and I found out that I don't need to provide a date time for this field, if I leave it empty and host my site locally, when I visit this page in my local it can display the page's update time correctly:
 ![](/images/page_updatetime.jpg)

-**Update:** this feature now works in GitHub Pages, above change is enough.
-Following content can be ignored.
+**Update:** this feature now works sometimes in GitHub Pages, if above change doesn't work, then following update needs to be considered.
 {: .notice--success}